rnevius/rot13-email-obfuscator/README.md

 # WordPress ROT13 Email Obfuscator Plugin

 Welcome to the ROT13 Email Obfuscator plugin repository on GitHub.
-This plugin creates a shortcode for an easy-to-use substitution cipher for `mailto:` links.
+This plugin provides an easy-to-use [ROT13 substitution cipher](http://en.wikipedia.org/wiki/ROT13) WordPress shortcode for `mailto:` links.
+This is arguably the most effective method for preventing spam, while still allowing `mailto:` links.

-The included shortcode helps prevent your email addresses from being harvested by spam-bots.
+The included shortcode helps prevent harvesting of email addresses by spam-bots.
 It rests on JavaScript and includes a pure CSS fallback.

 ## Usage